Luís Vaz de Torres: The south coast of New Guinea and Torres Strait

-Torres followed the coastline of New Guinea, and claimed possession of the island in the name of the King of Spain on 18 October 1606.
-On 27 October he reached the western extremity of New Guinea and then made his way north of Ceram and Misool toward the Halmahera Sea.
-At the beginning of January 1607 he reached Ternate, part of the Spice Islands.
-He sailed on 1 May for Manila arriving on 22 May.
+Torres followed the coastline of New Guinea, and claimed possession of the island in the name of the king of Spain on 18 October 1606.
+On 27 October, he reached the western extremity of New Guinea and then made his way north of Ceram and Misool toward the Halmahera Sea.
+At the beginning of January 1607. he reached Ternate, part of the Spice Islands.
+He sailed on 1 May for Manila, arriving on 22 May.
 The expedition proved that New Guinea was not part of the sought-after continent.

 Results of the voyage

 Torres intended to personally present the captives, weapons and a detailed account to the king on his return to Spain.
 His short written account of the voyage indicates this.
 However, it appears there was no interest in Manila in outfitting his voyage back to Spain, and he was told his ships and men were required locally for the King’s service.

 On 1 June 1607, two ships arrived in Manila from South America, one being Queirós former flagship San Pedro y San Pablo, now under another name, but with some of her former crewmen still aboard.
 Learning that Queirós had survived, Torres immediately wrote a report of his voyage to Queirós.
 Although that account no longer survives, Queirós himself referred to it in some of his many memorials to the king, agitating for another voyage.

 The official account was written by Diego de Prado and signed by Torres and other officials in Manila on 6 June 1608.
 Torres, his crew and his captives disappear entirely from the historical record at this point, and their subsequent fate is unknown.
 Prado returned to Spain, possibly taking one of the captive New Guineans with him.
-Most documents of Torres's discoveries were not published, but on reaching Spain, filed away in Spanish archives, including Prado’s lengthy account and the accompanying charts.
+Most documents of Torres' discoveries were not published, but on reaching Spain, filed away in Spanish archives, including Prado's lengthy account and the accompanying charts.

 Between 1762 and 1765, written accounts of the Torres expedition were seen by British Admiralty Hydrographer Alexander Dalrymple.
 Dalrymple provided a sketch map which included the Queirós - Torres voyages to Joseph Banks, who undoubtedly passed this information to James Cook.

 The original official manuscript account reappeared in the collections of Sir Thomas Phillips during the 19th century.
-At the sale of some of Phillipps' manuscripts by Sotheby's, London, on 26 June 1919 it was purchased by booksellers Henry Stevens, Son and Stiles who sold it to English collector Sir Leicester Harmsworth.
+On 26 June 1919, at the sale of some of Phillipps' manuscripts by Sotheby's, London, it was purchased by booksellers Henry Stevens, Son and Stiles who sold it to English collector Sir Leicester Harmsworth.
 The State Library of New South Wales in Australia acquired it from Harmsworth's collection in 1932.
 It went on public display for the first time in August 1997.